 Trading on the black market or stealing these coupons was considered a crime.
-Which resulted in detention in a forced labor camp as a death sentence in later wars.
+The result was detention in a forced labor camp as a death penalty in later wars.

 Be the first who will post an article to this item!